CUTR-at-USF/gtfs-realtime-validator/README.md

 `mvn package`

 This will generate an executable file in the `target/` directory with all the dependencies needed to run the application.

+Note that this might take a while - this project also builds the [gtfs-validator](https://github.com/conveyal/gtfs-validator) so a static GTFS validation report can also be seen within the GTFS-rt validator tool.

-Alternately, you can load the project as Maven project in an IDE like [IntelliJ](https://www.jetbrains.com/idea/) or [Netbeans](https://netbeans.org/).
-This is the fastest way to build and execute the project if you plan to change the source code.
+If you're going to be rebuilding the project frequently (e.g., editing source code), we suggest you load the project as Maven project in an IDE like [IntelliJ](https://www.jetbrains.com/idea/) or [Netbeans](https://netbeans.org/).

 #### 2. Run the application